 Lactose intolerance is a condition best described as the inability to process lactose, the sugar found in milk and milk products.
 To properly digest lactose, you need a sufficient amount of an enzyme called lactase, which is produced in the lining of your small intestines.
 The lactase breaks down the milk-based sugars into galactose and glucose.
 These forms of sugar then get absorbed into your bloodstream and used for energy.

 Just because you have a lactase deficiency, doesn’t necessarily mean you’ll ever develop lactose intolerance.
 Even people who do have the condition don’t always develop digestive symptoms.
 Lactose intolerance develops over time, and the symptoms become much more noticeable as you age.
 The main symptoms include:

+Any and all symptoms should be diagnosed by your gastroenterologist for an accurate diagnosis and treatment plan.
 Lactose intolerance can be difficult to diagnose because its symptoms mimic those of other digestive disorders such as Irritable Bowel Syndrome and GERD.
 Your Manhattan gastroenterologist may ask you to eliminate milk products for a period of time to see if your symptoms subside.
 Other tests that can help detect the condition include:

 - Hydrogen breath testing

 - Lactose intolerance testing

 In addition to advancing age, other causes of lactose intolerance can include small intestine injury.
 Digestive disorders such as Crohn’s disease, an overgrowth of intestinal bacteria, and Celiac disease can lead to lactose intolerance.
 Any and all symptoms should be diagnosed by your gastroenterologist for an accurate diagnosis and treatment plan to exclude any other causes of your symptoms.